 Shareholder Submission of Director Nominees.
 The Nominating and Corporate Governance Committee will consider nominees recommended by shareholders for the 2021 annual meeting of shareholders, provided that the names of such nominees are submitted in writing, not later than February 20, 2021, to the Corporate Secretary of Domino's Pizza, Inc. at 30 Frank Lloyd Wright Drive, Ann Arbor, Michigan 48105.
-Each such submission must include a statement of the qualifications of the nominee, a consent signed by the nominee evidencing a willingness to serve as a director, if elected, and a commitment by the nominee to meet personally with the Nominating and Corporate Governance Committee members.
+Each such submission must include a statement of the qualifications of the nominee to meet personally with the Nominating and Corporate Governance Committee members.